 Are tiny houses a good investment?
 That depends on how you want to live and how well they are built.
 Small homes are more affordable and eco-friendly that large homes, but are tiny homes on wheels for sale locally green?
 Read here to find out if Tiny Houses are good for the environment.

-But the most notable Achilles Heel of tiny houses is balancing interior living space with a maximum highway width of 8.5 feet.
+But the most notable design limitations of tiny houses is that you have to balance interior living space with a maximum highway width of 8.5 feet.
 That almost always leads to poorly-insulated walls with poor energy performance.
 It also leads to the use of spray polyethylene foam since it has a higher R value per inch, and while spray foam works well, the problem is that most brands of spray foam insulation have high greenhouse gas emissions.
 Read here about how to find more environmentally-friendly spray foam with lower emissions.

 A tiny home built on a slab on grade that isn’t going to have to move is a better idea than one that does move, but the reality is that a lot people are into Tiny House living partly to be able to travel with it.
 Which brings us to the one built by Ben Hayward, a Carleton University Architecture grad student.